"The soul should always stand ajar, ready to welcome the ecstatic experience."

 Ground in the Body

-Brilliancy shows up when you're present in your body.
-Feel your feet, your breath, your energy.
+Brilliancy shows up when we're present in our body.
+Feel our feet, our breath, our energy.
 Ask: "As I think or act, am I still here in my body?"

 Brilliancy needs roots.
-If the light pulls you out of your body, return to grounding.
+If the light pulls us out of our body, return to grounding.

 Practice Steady Stamina

 Inner work asks for endurance, not force.
 Show up even when it feels dull or painful.
 Take things in small pieces.
-When you hit limits, respect them.
+When we hit limits, respect them.

 Bring Presence to Ordinary Tasks